Create a bespoke document in minutes, or upload and review your own.

 Who should typically use an Unfair Contract Terms Act?

-• Commerce Commission: Acts as the primary regulatory body responsible for enforcing unfair contract terms provisions, investigating complaints, and taking legal action against businesses using unfair terms in their contracts.
+- Commerce Commission: Enforces the Act, investigates complaints, and takes legal action against businesses using unfair terms

 How do you write an Unfair Contract Terms Act?